periph/gohci/README.md

-The result is the distilled essence of a Continuous Integration service that leans heavily toward testing Go projects on hardware, specifically low power ones (Raspberry Pis, C.H.I.P., BeagleBone, etc).
+The result is the distilled essence of a Continuous Integration service that leans heavily toward testing Go projects on hardware, specifically low power ones (Raspberry Pis, C.H.I.P., BeagleBone, ODROID, etc).

 ## Pictures

-A gohci lab testing a Go project interacting with board looks like:
+A gohci lab testing a Go project interacting with board:

 ![lab](https://raw.githubusercontent.com/wiki/maruel/gohci/lab.jpg
 "lab")

+Not pictured above is the Windows 10 VM that ensures the code also compiles on other platforms.

 Here's how it looks like on a PR when the workers start to handle it: